yafig/spec/backend.md

 2. Upload the picture to Object Storage service
 3. Trigger a gRPC call to Picture service to notify that the picture is successfully uploaded

+### send_email worker
+It will consume message from `send_email queue` published by Picture API Server.

+What send email worker do:
+- Send a greeting email to the new user with activation link

 ### search_indexer worker
 I will consume from `search_indexer queue` published by Picture API Server.